-A training cue you’ll often hear is “Squeeze your glutes”, but did anyone explain to you why you should?
+A training cue you’ll often hear is “Squeeze your glutes” but did anyone explain to you why you should squeeze them?
 If no one did, you probably won’t be doing it.
 When you understand the why, it’s more likely you’ll do it.

 FYI: the glutes/gluteals are three muscles and we’re going to focus on the main hip extensor, the gluteus maximus.

-Without getting into too much details, the gluteus maximus is connected to your pelvis around the base of the spine, the other part is connected to the upper femur.
-That connection is not just some dime sized area, it’s much larger than that.
+Without getting into too many details, the gluteus maximus is connected to your pelvis around the base of the spine, the other part is connected to the upper femur.
+That connection is not just some dime-sized area, it’s much larger than that.

 The pelvis consists of your Sacrum, Illium, Ischium and Pubic bone these last three form your hip bones.
 Your hips connect you upper-body to your lower-body, the femur and other parts of your legs.

 Your pelvis hinges back and forth on top of your femur, together they’re hip joints.
 Your spine is connected to your sacrum (part of your pelvis).
 We’re going to be focussing on three things, namely your spine, pelvis and femurs.